microsoft/vscode-react-native/README.md

 ## Configure dependencies versions for debugging Expo projects

 To debug Expo applications the extension requires additional dependencies, such as `xdl` and `@expo/metro-config`.
 These packages are installed automatically on the first start of the Expo debugging scenario.
-You can configure the dependencies versions by setting the parameter to the appropriate package name in the `react-native.expo.dependencies` object in `settings.json`:
+You can configure the dependencies versions by adding the `react-native.expo.dependencies` parameter, which contains packages names and appropriate versions, to the `settings.json` file:

 ```json
 {